peterr-s/hash_map/README.md

 The function passed to `hash_map_custom_write` should take a stream, a pointer to a key, and a pointer to a value.
 It should return `1` (the value of `&` on the return values from the two `fwrite()` invocations, assuming nothing else is written) on success and any other value otherwise.

-The function passed to `hash_map_custom_read` should take a stream, a pointer to a key, and a pointer to a value.
-It should return `1` on success and any other value otherwise.
+The function passed to `hash_map_custom_read` should take a stream, a pointer to a pointer to a key, and a pointer to a pointer to a value.
+The pointers should be set to point to pointers to the key and value, respectively.
+This is done because `hash_map_custom_read` is not aware of the sizes of the values pointed to, and can thus not allocate appropriate memory.
+The function should return `1` on success and any other value otherwise.